 In the configuration template, you can adjust embedded variable references for the existing variables.
-Please also check a bootstrap section: [pbx_bootstrap_uri].
+Please also check the bootstrap section: PBX bootstrap, firmwares and security.
 If you need other specific variables, please request their development from Sipwise.

 In order to change the provisioning base IP and port (default 1444), you have to access /etc/ngcp-config/config.yml and change the value host and port under the autoprov.server section.